 We're a bi-lingual nation - legally, socially, culturally, and as individuals and communities.
-Nothing makes Wales more distinctive than the Welsh Language.
+As evidenced through the Welsh Language (Wales) Measures 2011 Act, nothing makes Wales more distinctive than the Welsh Language.
 The Arts thrive on this and are a key component in continuing the Welsh language's vital role at the heart of Welsh life and helping drive language development.